A leaked V30 official render, courtesy of Evan Blass

 As you're probably well aware by now, LG has a new high-end smartphone coming out in a couple of days.
 And it's fair to say that the V30

-phone in its full glory (albeit from the bottom side only).But as we're inching towards the V30's official unveiling, it's no surprise that the leaks start getting ever more frequent — case in point, we've now got possibly the first close-up photo of the device, showing us the
+But as we're inching towards the V30's official unveiling, it's no surprise that the leaks start getting ever more frequent — case in point, we've now got possibly the first close-up photo of the device, showing us the phone in its full glory (albeit from the bottom side only).

 But while this photo doesn't reveal pretty much anything new, it does let us enjoy the device in better detail — in full view here is the glossy metal frame housing the USB-C charging port and the speaker, while just above it you can see the display's beautifully curved glass.
 Also visible is the latest iteration of LG's custom Android skin, including the newly-added floating bar.

 Also noteworthy is the significantly smaller lower bezel — it seems that unlike with the G6

 , LG has now managed to reduce it to the same size as the one on the top, which also means the company logo has now been delegated to the rear panel (as proven by that leaked official render